Prairie Weather (Rural Roots Canada) – A dry beginning to the New Year on the southern Prairies.

 Early in the morning, a low pressure system over the northern basin of Lake Winnipeg will move east toward Ontario, generating snow across parts of central Manitoba.
 The Interlake and areas east of Lake Winnipeg will see the most snowfall, which could impact local travel.

-A westerly wind will keep southern Manitoba’s primary agricultural regions dry, allowing farm operations and transportation to continue with minimal weather-related disruption.
+A westerly wind will keep southern Manitoba’s primary agricultural regions dry, allowing farm operations and transportation to continue under a mainly sunny sky.

 Friday